elasticio/elasticio-cli/README.md

 exports.shutdown = function shutdown(cfg, startupData) { };
 ```

-Furthermore, the provided fixture will be initially be checked against its respective `schema`, if the action/trigger has a static schema, for invalid message.
+Furthermore, if the action/trigger has a static schema, the provided fixture will be initially be checked against its respective `schema` for an invalid message.
 This will not impede the running of the `process` action.

 The CLI tool will print all details emitted from the `process`, and any values that have been returned before it exits.